 Draft Johnston Street Local Area Plan

-Once the consultation period has concluded, Council officers will review the community submissions.
+Council officers are reviewing submissions received.
 A report will be prepared for Council to consider the submissions and decide whether to endorse or amend the Johnston Street Local Area Plan.

 View the Johnston Street Local Area Plan & supporting documents